justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 #### Add the Language Keys to `Language.properties`

-Lastly, define the language key for our payment method's name and description.
-Add the keys and their values to a [Language.properties](./liferay-b1c3.zip/b1c3-impl/src/main/resources/content/Language.properties) file within our module:
+Add the language keys and their values to a [Language.properties](./liferay-b1c3.zip/b1c3-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 example=Example